 - When finished with the chapter, have your editor read through it, and have him or her add reminders if necessary.

-- When getting back the corrected version, work through all the reminders (wearing the “idea hat”).
-If you make any changes, mark them with with a different reminder (e.g., “TODO EDITOR”) to make it clear to your editor that you have made changes and it needs a final check.
+- When getting back the corrected version, work through all the reminders.
+If you make any changes, mark them with with a different reminder (e.g., “TODO EDITOR”) to make it clear to your editor that you have made changes that need a final check.
 Again, platforms like Overleaf or Google Docs can highlight your changes automatically.

 - Finally, during your daily or weekly chat with your editor, review all reminders and clear them up one by one.